Philip Novelli: Post-football career

 On 19 January 1882, Novelli passed the Intermediate bar examination, and practised briefly as a solicitor.
 On 24 April 1889, he was made a Grand Steward of the Freemasons under Pro Grand Master Earl of Carnarvon and his Deputy, the Earl of Lathom.

 He married Edith Preston on 20 October 1887, in Hove Parish Church, Sussex, by which time he was described as a merchant; the marriage produced one son (also called Philip).
 Novelli was particularly influential in the affairs of the St. Lawrence Lumber Company.

-On 4 December 1905, at his trading offices in Idol Lane, Great Tower Street, London, Novelli stepped onto the balcony fronting his office, and shot himself through the head, his death being instantaneous.
+On 4 December 1905, at his trading offices in Idol Lane, Great Tower Street, London, Novelli stepped onto the balcony fronting his office, and shot himself through the head; his death was instantaneous.
 There had been no indications of suicidal tendencies, but his estate of £4,240 5/5 was notably much lower than the c. £50,000 inheritance he had received from his father, in part due to the earlier collapse of Novelli & Co in 1894.